 Blaze Capital Limited is a British Virgin Islands company, incorporated and registered on August 8, 2011 with BVI Company No. 1665528.
 It was acquired by ABCI on May 22, 2017.
-Blaze Capital Limited has a 33.33% ownership in East West Rail Transit Corporation (EWRTC) which is part of a consortium for the East-West Railway Project under the unsolicited track of the Build-Operate-Transfer (BOT) Law and its IRR.
+Blaze Capital Limited has a 33.33% ownership in East West Rail Transit Corporation (EWRTC) which is part of a consortium for the East-West Railway Project.